rwxrob/notes/Crispy plain waffles instead of toast.md

 For almost a decade a slice of almost burned toast was a staple of my pre-event meal combined with half a banana and a tablespoon of peanut butter.
 That meal led me to every PR I've ever made.
 I could eat it and do all the rest of event nutrition as liquid.
 It never got in the way of my full-gas Triathlon efforts, 10k, MTB or whatever.
 Almost two decades later, and with the help of AI, I now think I understand why.

-The browning from toasting causes the Maillard reaction.
+The browning from toasting causes the Maillard reaction and a number of other transformations to the bread making it much easier on the gut for many people.
+Fermentation in the gut is practically negated completely